Impact of Wave Packet Separation in Low-Energy Sterile Neutrino Searches: Formalism

-Nuclear decay experiments study the electron-antineutrino survival probability, $P(\nu_e\to\nu_e) \equiv P_{ee}$.
+Nuclear decay experiments study the electron antineutrino survival probability, $P(\nu_e\to\nu_e) \equiv P_{ee}$.
 Following from~\cref{eq:general_prob}, and considering here only sterile and atmospheric oscillations for concision, this is given by\footnote[2]{In our analysis, we consider the entire expression.}

 where we have defined